stockphrase/no-silo/content/resources/open-handbook/chapter-11-mla.md

 {{< mla-ref >}}
 Anderson, Wes, director. *Rushmore*.
 Buena Vista International, 1998.

-Anderson, Wes, director. *Rushmore*.
-Performance by Bill Murray, Buena Vista International, 1998.
+*Rushmore*.
+Directed by Wes Anderson, performance by Bill Murray, Buena Vista International, 1998.

 {{< /mla-ref >}}

-- If the focus of your writing is on a particular performer rather than the film as a whole, include the lead performers in the film after the director.
+- If the focus of your writing is on a *particular performer* rather than the film as a whole, include the lead performers in the film after the director.
+- If the focus of your writing is on *the film as a whole*, rather than a particular performer or creator, you may begin with the title of the film.

 ---